 Status as one of the leading pig iron players in the domestic market and a healthy market share in castings segment; backward integrated operations - KFIL is one of the leading manufacturers of foundry grade pig iron and ferrous castings in the domestic market.
 As per the company's management, KFIL has a healthy market share of 22-25% in the foundry grade pig iron and 19-20% in the castings segment.
 The company is a part of the reputed Pune-based Kirloskar Group, which has presence across diversified business segments and a proven management track record.
 The company has also diversified its product offerings with acquisition of ISMT, one of India's leading manufacturers of seamless tubes.
 The company has a competitive cost structure for pig iron manufacturing because of its sinter plant, coke oven plant, captive power plant and hot blast stoves, which support its margins.
 The company has two iron ore mines, which were bagged in 2018 at a competitive premium of 36.7% and 55.5%, respectively.
-However, the mines are not operational due to pending clearances from the government authorities.
-Once the mines become operational, this will reduce the landed cost of iron ore, leading to a further improvement in KFIL's cost structure.
+However, the mines are not operational due to pending clearances from the authorities.
+Once the mines become operational, the landed cost of iron ore will reduce, leading to a further improvement in KFIL's cost structure.

-Established relationships with OEMs - KFIL mainly caters to large casting requirements (more than 50 kg) of tractor, commercial vehicle (CV) and utility vehicle (UV) and diesel engine segment and has a market share of 19-20% as per the management.
+Established relationships with OEMs - KFIL mainly caters to large casting requirements (more than 50 kg) of tractor, commercial vehicle (CV) and utility vehicle (UV) and diesel engine segment and has a market share of 19-20%, as per the management.
 It has a reputed customer base and a long experience of dealing with OEMs, resulting in repeat orders.

-Synergies in the form of forward integration and product diversification arising out of ISMT's acquisition; turnaround of ISMT's operations in FY2023 - With the acquisition of ISMT in March 2022, KFIL has forward integrated into seamless tubes and increased the share of value-added products in its portfolio.
+Synergies in the form of forward integration and product diversification arising out of ISMT's acquisition; improving performance of ISMT - With the acquisition of ISMT in March 2022, KFIL has forward integrated into seamless tubes and increased the share of value-added products in its portfolio.
 ISMT is among the largest seamless tubes manufacturers in India.
 Its product profile is diversified as it produces seamless tubes in the range of 6 to 273 mm diameter.
 ISMT has customers in the automobile, bearing, power, oil and gas, boiler, general engineering, and hydraulic segments, among others.

-Post management takeover by KFIL and one-time settlement with lenders in March 2022, ISMT's operating and financial performance recovered, supported by availability of bank lines (which facilitated smooth trade and led to improved order inflows).
+Post management takeover by KFIL and one-time settlement with lenders in March 2022, ISMT's operational and financial performances recovered, supported by availability of bank lines (which facilitated smooth trade and led to improved order inflows).
 This also enabled the company to reduce its cost of procurement.
-Besides, the company undertook several efficiency improvement and cost-saving initiatives, which along with the benefit of operating leverage helped it in margin expansion.
+Besides, the company undertook several efficiency improvement and cost-savings initiatives, which along with the benefit of the operating leverage helped it in margin expansion.
 In FY2023, ISMT reported revenues of Rs.
-2,585 crore, reflecting a 19% YoY growth (aided by higher volumes and sales realisations) and its operating profit margin increased to 8.6% from 3.5% in FY2022.
-Its credit metrics also strengthened, as reflected in its total debt-to-operating profit ratio of 0.4 times as on March 31, 2023 (P.Y.
-2.8 times) and an interest cover of 10.2 times in FY2023 (P.Y.
-5.7 times).
+2,585 crore, reflecting a 19% YoY growth (aided by higher volumes and sales realisations) and its OPM increased to 8.6% from 3.5% in FY2022.
+In H1 FY2024, while the company reported 6% YoY revenue growth, its OPM increased to 14.4%, led by improved gross margins, focus on value-added/high margin/remunerative products, various cost efficiency measures, debottlenecking, among others.
+Its credit metrics strengthened, as reflected in its total debt-to-operating profit ratio of 0.1 times as on September 30, 2023, compared to 0.4 times as on March 31, 2023, and interest cover of 31.9 times in H1 FY2024 compared to 10.2 times in FY2023.
+ICRA expects ISMT's credit metrics to remain robust in the near-to-medium term despite large capex towards solar power projects.
+ISMT's OPM would further improve once the solar power plant phase I becomes operational by the end of FY2024.